What is a coronary angioplasty?

 A coronary angioplasty is a procedure used to help clear blocked or narrowed coronary arteries (the main blood vessels supplying the heart).
 If a stent is inserted during the coronary angioplasty, the procedure may be called percutaneous coronary intervention (PCI).

 A patient with reduced blood flow to the heart may have chest pain called angina.
 This condition (also known as coronary artery disease) is usually treated with medication.
 When medication becomes ineffective, coronary angioplasty may be done electively to improve the blood supply.
-Coronary angioplasty can also be done as an emergency treatment after a heart attack.
+Coronary angioplasty can also be done by a cardiologist as an emergency treatment after a heart attack.

 When should I see a specialist for a coronary angioplasty?